Skip to content

 • Tag size and quality: Larger, high-contrast tags are detected more reliably.

-• Camera resolution and angle: Viewing angle and resolution affect precision.
+• Camera resolution and angle: The viewing angle and resolution both impact precision.

 • Lighting conditions: Poor lighting or reflections may introduce noise.